delta750/coreui/docs/src/components/index.md

 Download the component you want to add to your project and place it in its own folder under `/src/components/`.
 It will be compiled automatically when you use [Grunt](../core/build-process.html).

 A component's code may be included in two ways: bundled with `cui.js` and/or `cui.css`; or as separate `myComponent.js` and `myComponent.css` files which must be conditionally loaded.
+Components that you will use regularly on most pages should be bundled, while less frequently used components should be loaded conditionally.

 ## Conditional loading